 Infant mortality rate.
-The number of infants who die during the first year of life per thousand live births.
+The number of infants who die during the first year of life, per thousand live births.
 Infant mortality rates have declined dramatically in industrial societies.

 Infrastructural determinism.
-The major principle of cultural materialism asserts that production and population variables “probabilistically determine” the rest of the sociocultural system (Harris 1979, 55-58).
-Sociocultural materialism states the principle in this way: The mode of production and reproduction probabilistically determines primary and secondary group structure, which in turn probabilistically determines the cultural and mental superstructure (Elwell 1999, 157-159).
-See also Primacy of the infrastructure.
+The major principle of sociocultural materialism (borrowed and modified from Harris' cultural materialism).
+"The mode of production and reproduction (probabilistically) determines primary and secondary group structure, which in turn determines the cultural and mental superstructure."

 Institutional capitalism.
 A condition that exists when large institutions such as pension plans, banks, and insurance companies hold large shares of capitalistic enterprises.